 Third-party certification is a method of certification that is independently developed and verified thereby reducing conflict of interest and providing significant meaning.
 The classifications of certification methods are:

 First-party certification, is a self-declaration.
 “I am a Lean Six Sigma Black Belt because I meet the criteria which I have defined and therefore can say that I am a Lean Six Sigma Black Belt.”

 Second-party certification, which is when a company or training provider creates its own verification program for candidate certification.
-“I am a Lean Six Sigma Black Belt because I meet the criteria defined by the single organization who provided my training.”
+“I am a Lean Six Sigma Black Belt because I meet the criteria defined by the single organization that provided my training.”

 Third-party certification verifies that a product, process or service meets a defined standard.
-“I am a Lean Six Sigma Black Belt because I meet the criteria defined by the impartial association who maintains the industries standard.”
+“I am a Lean Six Sigma Black Belt because I meet the criteria defined by the impartial association that maintains the industries standard.”

 Historically second-party certification has been the norm in the Lean Six Sigma Industry.
 However, now more and more people, training providers and organizations, are utilizing and incorporating IASSC’s third-party certifications.